 For this 1950s men's hairstyle variation, you'll want to have a significant amount of hair on top that can be styled forwards.
 Opt for a close fade on the sides to give the quiff a more defined look.

-Another favorite of 1950s film stars, this look is easily achieved by simply combing through a gel straight back, without creating a part.
+Another favorite of 1950s film stars, this look is easily achieved by simply combing through a gel straight back.
+Whether you create a part—as well as whether you go for a fun color like RM of BTS—is totally optional.

 Not quite a side part and not quite a pompadour, the side-swept look is a way to have the structure of a side part, but with a considerable pomp for a laid-back look.